Achievable Rates for Channels with Deletions and Insertions: InDel Channel

-Since there is a one-to-one correspondence between the runs of $\mathbf{X}$ and the runs of $\mathbf{Y'}$, we can think of each $L^{Y'}_j$ being obtained by passing a run of length $L^X_j$ through a discrete memoryless channel.
-For a pair $(L^{X}_j=r, L^{Y'}_j=s)$, if the number of insertions is $n_i$, the number of deletions is easily seen to be $r+n_i-s$.
+Since there is a one-to-one correspondence between the runs of $\mathbf{X}$ and the runs of $\mathbf{\tilde{Y}'}$, we can think of each $L^{\tilde{Y}'}_j$ being obtained by passing a run of length $L^X_j$ through a discrete memoryless channel.
+For a pair $(L^{X}_j=r, L^{\tilde{Y}'}_j=s)$, if the number of insertions is $n_i$, the number of deletions is easily seen to be $r+n_i-s$.
 Since there can be at most one insertion after each input bit, no more than half the bits in an output run can be insertions; hence the maximum value of $n_i$ is $\lfloor{\frac{s}{2}}\rfloor$.
 The minimum value of $n_i$ is zero for $s\leq r$, and $s-r$ for $s>r$.
-Using these together with the fact that each bit can independently undergo an insertion with probability $i$, a deletion with probability $d$, or no change with probability $1-d-i$, the transition probability of the memoryless run-length channel is given by the second line of \eqref{eq:LY'_LX}. \end{proof} \begin{lem} $\limsup_{n \to \infty} \frac{1}{n} H_P({X}^n| {S}^{M_n +1}, \tilde{Y}^{M_n}) = (1-\gamma) H_P(L^X|L^{Y'})$ where the joint distribution of $(L^X,L^{Y'})$ is given by \eqref{eq:LY'_LX}. \end{lem} \begin{proof} The proof is identical to that of Lemma \ref{lem:del_x_sy}. \end{proof} \begin{thm} The capacity of the deletion+insertion channel can be lower bounded as
+Using these together with the fact that each bit can independently undergo an insertion with probability $i$, a deletion with probability $d$, or no change with probability $1-d-i$, the transition probability of the memoryless run-length channel is given by \eqref{eq:LY'_LX}.